btc-ticker/btc-ticker/README.md

 * Sotoshi per Euro
 * Euro price of a bitcoin

-Whenever a new block has arrived on the blockchain, the following information is shown for 120 seconds:
+Whenever a new block has arrived on the blockchain, the following information is shown for 120 seconds (can be disabled in the config.ini):
 * Euro price of a bitcoin, mean block intervall in minutes, Time
 * Minimal Block fee for the first 7 blocks in mempool
 * Blocks in mempook, Number of transaction in mempool